barotto/IBMulator/README.md

 ### Command line options

--c PATH  Specify a configuration file to use
+-c PATH  Sets a configuration file to use
--u PATH  Specify a user directory where the program read the ini file from and store new files, like screenshots and the savestate
+-u PATH  Sets a user directory from where the program reads the ini file and stores new files, like screenshots and savestates
 -v NUM  Sets the verbosity level (from 0 to 2)